-Set the tone for home studies.
-Read the book, then leap into the brief online multiple-choice questions.
-Simply click “Get Score” for the correct answers and scoring.
-Hitting “Reset Quiz” restarts the session.
-Getting the right answers encourages practice and builds test-taking skills.
-Give winning children a sense of command over their education.
-Let them pick the next Goopy tale in the series.
+Net Neutrality Kids read the book, then leap into the online multiple-choice quiz.
+“Get Score” gives accurate answers and grade scoring.
+“Reset Quiz” restarts home studies.
+Getting the right answers stimulates practice and builds test-taking skills.
+Winners gain a sense of command over education by picking the next Goopy tale.

-Few readers are exposed to the structure and meter of classic read-aloud verse.
-Deviation from routines prompts kids to write their own collections of delightful, humorous, rhyming poems.
-Following Goopy's high jinx is a spectacular way to get ideas.
-The story inspires kids to rehearse, record and play readings for others.
-If they are shy about performing, adults can initiate the exercise.
-Listeners will hit replay.
+Fine Print?
+Readers enjoy the structure and meter of classic read-aloud verse.
+Deviation from routines may prompt kids to write collections of these delightful, humorous, rhyming poems.
+Tracking Goopy's high jinx is a spectacular way to get ideas.
+As kids rehearse, record and play readings for others, listeners will hit replay.

-This tale follows the Goopy in the rescue of a leprechaun.
-When the ghost changes form, thieves unwittingly lead him to the leprechaun's stolen pot of gold.
-It doesn't have to be St. Patrick's Day to have ghost, limerick and leprechaun fun.
-Capture the imaginations of young ones to spark daily learning.
+Seeing Double?
+The tale follows the rescue of a leprechaun.
+When the ghost changes form, thieves unwittingly lead him to a stolen pot of gold.
+It doesn't have to be St. Patrick's Day to have ghost, limerick or leprechaun fun.
+Goopy sparks artful imaginations.
+Youngsters of varied literary interests enjoy completing his art.